Everything About the 1999 MustangLast Updated August 8, 2023 | Meghan Drummond

 In 1999 almost every aspect of the Mustang’s appearance changed.
 Angular creases replaced the soft lines of the previous models of SN95 Mustang, and larger wheel arches and sharper contours helped to create a look that fell under Ford's “New Edge" design language.
 The headlights really drive home the change.
 Narrow rectangular lights replaced the ‘98s bubble-like headlights.

 All of the Mustangs made this year, even those that didn’t get the upgraded 35th-anniversary appearance package, got a special fender badge to celebrate the occasion.

 The only two new colors introduced this year were Electric Green and Performance Red, but Performance Red was restricted to 35th-Anniversary Edition Mustang.
 Electric Green is one of our favorite Mustang greens of all time, and it remained popular for the next five years.

-1999 was the first year that saw a Mustang using independent rear suspension.
+1999 was the first year that saw a Mustang using independent rear suspension; this configuration wouldn't become standard for the entire Mustang line-up until 2015.
 IRS used a combination of steel and aluminum arms, creating a suspension unit that weighed 80 pounds.
 Despite the additional weight, most enthusiasts agreed that the improved suspension made the Cobra a much more pleasant car to drive.